AliCYSIQ/myRooms/3-Notes/Access Control.md

 you can change the url it self to go to  a page you should not get it , like `website.com/admin` sometimes the link be unguessable

+#### Parameter-based access control methods

+Some applications determine the user's access rights or role at login, and then store this information in a user-controllable location.
+This could be:

+- A hidden field.
+- A cookie.
+- A preset query string parameter.